 Before using the drug for the first time, you should consult your doctor!

-While taking the drug, a significant decrease in blood pressure is possible, the appearance of dizziness with a sharp transition to a vertical position from a "lying" or "sitting" position, while drinking alcohol, doing physical exercises and hot weather.
+While taking the drug, there may be a significant decrease in blood pressure, dizziness may occur during a sudden transition to a vertical position from a “lying” or “sitting” position, when drinking alcohol, doing physical exercise and in hot weather.

-The severity of headache while taking the drug can be reduced by reducing its dose and / or concomitantly taking Validol.
+The severity of headache while taking the drug can be reduced by reducing its dose and/or simultaneous administration of validol.

-During the treatment period, alcohol is not allowed.
+During the treatment period, alcohol consumption is not allowed.

-Use with caution in cerebrovascular pathology, severe liver or kidney disease, hypothyroidism, hypoxemia, recent myocardial infarction, primary pulmonary hypertension, migraine, a tendency to develop orthostatic hypotension, malnutrition, deficiency of methemoglobin reductase, glucose-6-phosphate dehydrogenase.
+Use with caution in case of cerebrovascular pathology, serious illnesses liver or kidneys, hypothyroidism, hypoxemia, recent myocardial infarction, primary pulmonary hypertension, migraine, tendency to develop orthostatic hypotension, malnutrition, deficiency of methemoglobin reductase, glucose-6-phosphate dehydrogenase.

-To prevent hypotension, it is recommended to take nitroglycerin in the supine or sitting position.
-Taking nitroglycerin in a standing position can not only contribute to fainting, but also to a weakening of the antianginal effect, the development of the “steal” syndrome (increased myocardial ischemia), especially in patients with widespread atherosclerosis of the coronary vessels.
+To prevent hypotension, it is recommended to take nitroglycerin while lying down or sitting.
+Taking nitroglycerin in a standing position can not only contribute to fainting, but also weaken the antianginal effect and develop the “steal” syndrome (increased myocardial ischemia), especially in patients with widespread atherosclerosis of the coronary vessels.

-In order to prevent the development of tolerance, it is recommended to maintain an interval between taking nitrates daily (8-12 hours).
-In the event of the development of tolerance, you should temporarily stop taking the drug (for several days) and replace it with antianginal agents of other pharmacotherapeutic groups.
+In order to prevent the development of tolerance, it is recommended to maintain a daily interval between taking nitrates (8-12 hours).
+If tolerance develops, you should temporarily stop taking the drug (for several days) and replace it with antianginal drugs of other pharmacotherapeutic groups.

 The storage conditions of the drug should be strictly observed.
-If the integrity of the package or storage conditions are violated, the effectiveness of the drug may decrease.
+If the integrity of the packaging or storage conditions is violated, the effectiveness of the drug may decrease.

 Features of use in elderly patients

-The use of nitrates in the elderly increases the risk of adverse reactions such as hypotension and syncope.
-In this category of patients, the drug is recommended to be taken with caution, if possible, in a sitting or lying position.
+When nitrates are used in older people, the risk of developing such adverse reactions such as hypotension and syncope.
+This category of patients is recommended to take the drug with caution, if possible, in a sitting or lying position.”

 Use in children

-The drug is contraindicated in children due to the lack of data on efficacy and safety.
+The drug is contraindicated in children due to the lack of data on effectiveness and safety.

 Use during pregnancy and breastfeeding

-The effect of the drug on the abilitydrive a car andmami
+Effect of the drug on the abilitydrive a car and operate machinerymami

-When driving a vehicle or when operating mechanisms that require increased attention, it should be remembered that taking the drug can lead to a decrease in the reaction rate.
+When driving a vehicle or operating machinery that requires increased attention, it should be remembered that taking the drug may lead to a decrease in the reaction rate.

 Interaction with other drugs

-The hypotensive effect of the drug may be excessive in the case of uncontrolled simultaneous administration of antihypertensive drugs, tricyclic antidepressants, alcohol, diuretics, beta-blockers, monoamine oxidase inhibitors (MAOIs).
-With caution, nitroglycerin with procainamide should be taken, since it is possible to increase the hypotensive effect and the development of collapse.
+The hypotensive effect of the drug may be excessive in case of uncontrolled simultaneous administration antihypertensive drugs, tricyclic antidepressants, alcohol, diuretics, beta-blockers, monoamine oxidase inhibitors (MAO).
+Nitroglycerin should be taken with procainamide with caution, as the hypotensive effect may be enhanced and collapse may develop.

-The combined use of nitroglycerin with phosphodiesterase type 5 inhibitors, which are used to treat erectile dysfunction or pulmonary hypertension, is strictly contraindicated due to the risk of severe hypotension.
-The use of nitroglycerin is possible not earlier than 24 hours after taking drugs containing sildenafil and vardenafil, not earlier than 48 hours after taking drugs containing tadalafil.
+Concomitant use of nitroglycerin with phosphodiesterase type 5 inhibitors, which are used to treat erectile dysfunction or pulmonary hypertension, is strictly contraindicated due to the risk of severe hypotension.
+The use of nitroglycerin is possible no earlier than 24 hours after taking drugs containing sildenafil and vardenafil, no earlier than 48 hours after taking drugs containing tadalafil.

-The drug for the second century quickly and effectively makes life easier for patients with heart disease.
-But the study and creation of various pharmacological forms continues.
-For a long time, scientists and physicians have discovered many beneficial properties and found out what nitroglycerin helps from, affecting the vascular system.
+The drug has been quickly and effectively making life easier for patients with heart disease for the second century.
+But the study and creation of all kinds pharmacological forms continues.
+Behind for a long time scientists and doctors have discovered many beneficial properties and found out what nitroglycerin helps with by affecting the vascular system.

-The mechanism of action of nitroglycerin is no longer a mystery since the end of the twentieth century.
-The scientists who discovered it were awarded the Nobel Prize.
-The drug has a relaxing effect on the smooth muscle layer of the vascular wall, due to which the lumen of the vessel becomes wider.
+The mechanism of action of nitroglycerin has been no longer a mystery since the end of the twentieth century.
+The scientists who discovered it were awarded Nobel Prize.
+The medicine has a relaxing effect on the smooth muscle layer of the vascular wall, due to which the lumen of the vessel becomes wider.

-Smooth muscle fibers are located not only in the vessels.
-They are also contained in the walls of the intestines, bronchi, ureters, bile and pancreatic ducts.
-Using nitroglycerin, you can relieve the spasm of these anatomical formations.
+Smooth muscle fibers are located not only in blood vessels.
+They also contain the walls of the intestines, bronchi, ureters, bile and pancreatic ducts.
+Using nitroglycerin, you can relieve spasm of these anatomical formations.

 • The cardiovascular system.
 The main and most commonly used “target” of nitroglycerin.

 • By dilating the coronary arteries, the drug increases the flow of oxygen-rich blood to the heart muscle.
-As a result, angina pectoris pains are stopped.
+As a result, angina pain is relieved.

-• The expansion of the venous vessels, especially with intravenous administration of the drug, reduces the venous return to the heart, "unloading" its right sections.
-The result is a decrease in congestion, prevention of pulmonary edema.
-In addition, with a decrease in the load of blood volume on the heart, its oxygen demand decreases accordingly, which also has an analgesic effect in angina pectoris.
+• Dilatation of venous vessels, especially with intravenous administration medications, reduces venous return to the heart, “unloading” its right sections.
+The result is a reduction in congestion and prevention of pulmonary edema.
+In addition, with a decrease in the volume of blood load on the heart, its need for oxygen is correspondingly reduced, which also has an analgesic effect in angina pectoris.

-• The drug is used in surgical interventions for controlled hypotension.
+• The drug is used for surgical interventions for controlled hypotension.

 • The rehabilitation period after a heart attack is also not complete without this drug.

-• Hypertension, accompanied by crises with pain in the heart and shortness of breath, is also an indication for the use of nitroglycerin.
+• Hypertension, accompanied by crises with heart pain and shortness of breath, is also an indication for the use of nitroglycerin.

 • Bile and pancreatic ducts.
-Nitroglycerin relieves spasm of the walls of the ducts in biliary colic, gallbladder dyskinesia or acute pancreatitis.
+Nitroglycerin relieves spasm of the duct walls in biliary colic, gallbladder dyskinesia or acute pancreatitis.

 • Gastrointestinal tract.
-The drug relieves pain with colic and dyskinesia.
+The drug relieves pain due to colic and dyskinesia.

 • Urinary ducts.
-Relaxing the walls of the ureter, nitroglycerin relieves pain in renal colic.
+By relaxing the walls of the ureter, nitroglycerin relieves pain in renal colic.

 Side effect

-The wonderful property of the drug to relax smooth muscles can cause unpleasant consequences.
-The reason is the rapid expansion of blood vessels, a drop in blood pressure
+The wonderful property of the drug to relax smooth muscles can cause and unpleasant consequences.
+The reason is rapid dilation of blood vessels, a drop in blood pressure

 • Headache, possible fainting.